clride/microbot/README.md

-# Microbot: tiny LLM
+# Microbot: tiny Agent
 Microbot is a tiny agentic AI tool that can run with Openrouter and OpenAI.
 It has access to simple commands so it can do everything it needs to without complications while being easy to observe and monitor.
-It has no internet access and a restricted python runtime (though not sandboxed).
 The entire implementation sits at a few hundred lines of code.
+Microbot is mostly a learning project and is not really practical.

 ## How to use
 - Ideally set up an LXC or Docker Container